-Name of Instructor: Rachel Ohmes, Christine Badenhop Grade Level: 10-12

-Course Content: Public Speaking is offered for dual credit through Colby Community College as SP 176: Speech I.

-This is an introductory oral communications class emphasizing skills in speaking, listening, audience analysis, and speech writing and presentation.
+Name of Course: Speech: Public Speaking/Speech I Sending Site: Cloud County Community College Name of Instructor: Rachel Ohmes Grade Level: 10-12 Pre-requisites: None Course Content: Public Speaking is offered for dual credit thro ough Colby Com nunity College as SP 176: Speech I. This is an introductory oral communications class emphasizing skills in speaking, listening, audience analysis, and speech writing and presentation.
 The goal of this class is to prepare students to communicate effectively and confidently in a variety of situations, and it is designed to increase students' awareness of the importance of oral communication in today's society as well as to develop competent speakers.
 Students will be expected to prepare and present six speaking assignments.
-Research and written organization skills are significant elements of the class, and students will be required to research and write speeches--in part, outside of class.
+Research and written organization skills are significant elements of the class, and students will be required to research and write speechesin part, outside of class.
 Methods of instruction will include textbook, class discussion and activities, written assignments, video presentations, speeches, and written exams.
 The college textbook will be required, as well as access to computers and the Internet during class for research and assignments.
-Fifty percent of the grade will be based on speeches, and fifty percent will be based on class participation, exams, and all other assignments.
+Fifty percent of the grade will be based on speeches, and fifty percent will be based on class participation, exams, and all other assignments. :

-Name of Course: College Algebra Sending Site: Wheatland

-Name of Instructor: Diane Wetter Grade Level: 11-12

-Pre-requisites: 2 years of high school Algebra

-Course Content: Students develop an understanding of graphs of linear and quadratic equations, their functions and their graphs; algebra of functions and inverse functions; polynomial functions and their zeros; exponential and logarithmic functions and equations; systems of equations and inequalities; linear programming; and matrices.
+Name of Course: College Algebra Sending Site: Wheatland Name of Instructor: Diane Wetter Grade Level: 11-12 Pre-requisites: 2 years of high school Algebra Course Content: functions and the ratic equations, their functions and their graphs; algebra eir zeros; exponential and logarithmic functions and ming; and matrices.

-Name of Course: College Statistics Sending Site: Wheatland

-Name of Instructor: Diane Wetter Grade Level: 12

-Pre-requisites: College Algebra

-Course Content: 'MA250 Statistics' is an introductory course designed to develop an understanding and working knowledge of statistics and statistical procedures.
-The course includes units dealing with sampling, graphic and numeric statistics, probability and statistical inference.
-In addition, the course touches upon both univariate and bivariate statistic procedures.
+Name of Course: College Statistics Sending Site: Wheatland Name of Instructor: Diane Wetter Grade Level: 12 Pre-requisites: College Algebra Course Content: units dealing wit o an understanding and working knowledge of statistics h sampling, graphic and numeric statistics, probability oth univariate and bivariate statistic procedures.
 MA250 Elements of Statistics (3 Cr.
 Hr.).
 This is an introductory course designed to develop an understanding of probability, frequency distributions, measure of location and variation, probability distributions, confidence intervals, hypothesis testing, tests of significance appropriate to binominal and normal populations, correlations, regression analysis, and analysis of variance.